 What is a Dermal Filler?

-Dermal fillers are either naturally occurring or synthetic substances.
-Natural dermal fillers are made up of components that are based on substances found naturally in the human body and their effects are not permanent – their effects last from several weeks to 2 years or more depending on the formulation used.
-They include the following groups of preparations:-
+Natural dermal fillers are made up of components that are based on substances found naturally in the human body.
+Their effects last for many 6 to 18 months or more depending on the formulation and the amount used.

 2. Calcium hydroxylapatite – Radiesse

 Dermal fillers can be injected into different layers of the skin, or under the skin, and as a result of their filling effect they can change and improve the outline and contour of different parts of the anatomy including the face, neck, chest, hands and other body parts.
-Lines and wrinkles can be reduced or eradicated, the shape of the nose, cheeks, lips, jaw and chin can be altered, sunken and withered areas, eg hollow cheeks and withered hands, can be filled and rejuvenated.
-Shrunken lips with loss of volume and outline can be restored to their former youthful appearance.
-Saddle noses can be re-contured and straightened, hollow cheeks can be plumped out, chins can be enhanced and jaw lines improved.
+Lines and wrinkles can be reduced or eradicated, the shape of the nose, cheeks, lips, jaw and chin can be altered and sunken and withered areas can be filled and rejuvenated.
+Shrunken lips with loss of volume and outline can be restored to their former youthful appearance as well as correcting imbalances.

 They are used for:-

 Lines, wrinkles and folds have different depths ranging from deep skin folds such as the lines running from the outside of the nostrils down to the angle of the mouth – the nasolabial lines – to superficial lines and wrinkles around the eyes.
 Lines appear with the aging process and some appear earlier in some individuals and ethnic groups than in others.
 Unlike Botox which is used to prevent lines forming by inactivating the muscles directly responsible for causing the skin to crease, dermal fillers do not inactivate the muscles of facial expression but instead fill out the lines and creases in the skin that have already formed.